-- (a) H3O+: electron-pair geometry (EPG) = tetrahedral, molecular geometry (MG) = trigonal pyramidal, polar bonds, dipole moment
+- (a) H3O+: EPG = tetrahedral, MG = trigonal pyramidal, has polar bonds, has dipole moment

-(b) PCl4–: EPG = trigonal bipyramidal, MG = see-saw, polar bonds, dipole moment
+(b) PCl4–: EPG = trigonal bipyramidal, MG = see-saw, has polar bonds, has dipole moment

-(c) SnCl3–: EPG = tetrahedral, MG = trigonal pyramidal, polar bonds, dipole moment
+(c) SnCl3–: EPG = tetrahedral, MG = trigonal pyramidal, has polar bonds, has dipole moment

-(d) BrCl4–: EPG = octahedral, MG = square planar, nonpolar bonds, no dipole moment
+(d) BrCl4–: EPG = octahedral, MG = square planar, has nonpolar bonds, no dipole moment

-(e) ICl3: EPG = trigonal bipyramidal, MG = T-shaped, polar bonds, dipole moment
+(e) ICl3: EPG = trigonal bipyramidal, MG = T-shaped, has polar bonds, has dipole moment

-(f) XeF4: EPG = octahedral, MG = square planar, polar bonds, no dipole moment
+(f) XeF4: EPG = octahedral, MG = square planar, has polar bonds, no dipole moment

-(g) SF2: EPG = tetrahedral, MG = bent, polar bonds, dipole moment
+(g) SF2: EPG = tetrahedral, MG = bent, has polar bonds, has dipole moment

-- (a) SF4: EPG = trigonal bipyramidal, MG = see-saw, polar bonds, dipole moment
+- (a) SF4: EPG = trigonal bipyramidal, MG = see-saw, has polar bonds, has dipole moment

-(b) CF4: EPG = tetrahedral, MG = tetrahedral, polar bonds, no dipole moment
+(b) CF4: EPG = tetrahedral, MG = tetrahedral, has polar bonds, no dipole moment

-(d) CH3Cl: EPG = tetrahedral, MG = tetrahedral, polar bonds, dipole moment (C-Cl bond is more polar than C-H bonds)
+(d) CH3Cl: EPG = tetrahedral, MG = tetrahedral, has polar bonds, has dipole moment (C-Cl bond is more polar than C-H bonds)

-(e) H2CO: EPG = trigonal planar, MG = trigonal planar, polar bonds, dipole moment (C-O bond is more polar than C-H bonds)
+(e) H2CO: EPG = trigonal planar, MG = trigonal planar, has polar bonds, has dipole moment (C-O bond is more polar than C-H bonds)

-- (a) CS2: EPG = linear, MG = linear, nonpolar bonds, no dipole moment
+- (a) CS2: EPG = linear, MG = linear, has nonpolar bonds, no dipole moment

-(b)SeS2: EPG = trigonal planar, MG = bent, nonpolar bonds, no dipole moment
+(b)SeS2: EPG = trigonal planar, MG = bent, has nonpolar bonds, no dipole moment

-(c) CCl2F2: EPG = tetrahedral, MG = tetrahedral, polar bonds, dipole moment (C-F bonds are more polar than C-Cl bonds)
+(c) CCl2F2: EPG = tetrahedral, MG = tetrahedral, has polar bonds, has dipole moment (C-F bonds are more polar than C-Cl bonds)

-(d) PCl3: EPG = tetrahedral, MG = trigonal pyramidal, polar bonds, dipole moment
+(d) PCl3: EPG = tetrahedral, MG = trigonal pyramidal, has polar bonds, has dipole moment

-(e) ClNO: EPG = trigonal planar, MG = bent, polar bonds, dipole moment
+(e) ClNO: EPG = trigonal planar, MG = bent, has polar bonds, has dipole moment

 - X must be phosphorus.
 If X were boron, even though the B-F bonds would be polar, the molecular geometry of BF3 would be trigonal planar, which would not produce a polar molecule.
 If X is P, PF3 would have a trigonal pyramidal molecular geometry and polar bonds, leading to a dipole moment.